robertnowell/hangman/README.md

 ## Hangman

 This is a command line interface hangman game, implemented in C, with basic graphics functionality.
+It works best when opened from the terminal, rather than being opened from a finder window.
 When a wireframe window opens, the image can be rotated using the Q, W, E, A, S, and D keys.

 ![alt text](https://github.com/robertnowell/3d_wireframe/blob/master/images/giphy.gif "42fdf")